-- The Ocean Protection Council is established in state government.
+- 35600.
+The Ocean Protection Council is established in state government.
 The council consists of the Secretary of the Resources Agency, the Secretary for Environmental Protection, and the Chair of the State Lands Commission. - 35605.
-The members of the council shall elect the chair of the council. - 35610.
-Three Members of the Senate, appointed by the Senate 14 Committee on Rules, and three Members of the Assembly, appointed by the Speaker of the Assembly, shall meet with the council and participate in its activities to the extent that participation is not incompatible with their respective positions as Members of the Legislature. - The council shall do all of the following: 35615. - (a) (1) Coordinate activities of state agencies, that are related to the protection and conservation of coastal waters and ocean ecosystems, to improve the effectiveness of state efforts to protect ocean resources within existing fiscal limitations. - (2) Establish policies and procedures to coordinate the collection and sharing of scientific data between agencies. - (3) Identify and recommend to the Legislature changes in law needed to achieve these goals. - (b) (1) Identify changes in federal law and policy necessary to achieve the goals of this division and to improve protection, conservation, and restoration of ocean ecosystems in federal and state waters off the state's coast. - (2) Recommend to the Governor and the Legislature actions the state should take to encourage those changes in federal law and policy. - (c) Be consistent with Sections 35500, 35510, 35510 and 36 35515. - 35620.
-The council shall oversee take into account the research, findings, recommendations, and determinations of the State Interagency Coordinating Committee established pursuant to Section 36800 and the scientific review panel established pursuant to Section 36900.
-The council may review and recommend proposals to the State Interagency Coordinating Committee, and to designating entities, to further the purposes of this division.
+The members of the council shall elect Secretary of the Resources Agency is the chair of the council. - 35610.
+Three Members of the Senate, appointed by the Senate Committee on Rules, and three Members of the Assembly, appointed by the Speaker of the Assembly, shall meet with the council and participate in its activities to the extent that participation is not incompatible with their respective positions as Members of the Legislature. council as nonvoting, exofficio members.

+- 35612. (a) The council's meetings shall be open to the public. - (b) The council may sponsor conferences, symposia, and other public forums, to seek a broad range of public advice when establishing priorities for ocean resource protection, enhancement, and restoration. - 35615.
+The council shall do all of the following: - (a) (1) Coordinate activities of state agencies, that are related to the protection and conservation of coastal waters and ocean ecosystems, to improve the effectiveness of state efforts to protect ocean resources within existing fiscal limitations, consistent with Sections 35510 and 35515. - (2) Establish policies and procedures to coordinate the collection and sharing of scientific data related to coast and ocean resources between agencies. - (3) Identify and recommend to the Legislature changes in law needed to achieve these goals the goals of this section. - (b) (1) Identify changes in federal law and policy necessary to achieve the goals of this division and to improve protection, conservation, and restoration of ocean ecosystems in federal and state waters off the state's coast. - (2) Recommend to the Governor and the Legislature actions the state should take to encourage those changes in federal law and policy. - (c) Be consistent with Sections 35510 and 35515. - 35620.
+The council shall take into account the research, findings, recommendations, and determinations of the State Interagency Coordinating Committee established pursuant to Section 36800 and the scientific review panel established pursuant to Section 36900.
+The council may review and recommend proposals to the State Interagency Coordinating Committee, and to designating entities, to further the purposes of this division. - 35625. (a) Under the direction of the Secretary of the Resources Agency, the executive officer of the State Coastal Conservancy shall act as secretary to the council, administer its affairs, and provide the staff services that the council needs to carry out this division, including, but not limited to, both of the following:

--7- SB 1319
+SB 1319